fisodd/www-fisodd-com/content/post/rest-primer.rst

 +++
 date = "2017-10-20T11:00:29-07:00"
-title = "A reStructuredText Primer" description = "An introductory sample of how reStructuredText works." categories = [ "Demo" ] tags = [ "reStructuredText", "Hugo", "example" ]
-type = "wide"
+title = "A reStructuredText Primer" description = "An introductory sample of Hugo and the B-Side theme based on an example file from the reStructuredText documentation." categories = [ "Demo" ] tags = [ "reStructuredText", "Hugo", "B-side" ] type = "wide"

 +++